sye8/MindGame/README.md

 **The python script has been tested on Ubuntu MATE on Raspberry Pi 3 Model B**

-*The game is so far only tested with two ACC sensors.
+*The game is so far only tested with two LUX sensors.
 EEG testing pending*